We believe that a death does not need to cost the Earth.

 Our alternatives to embalming are to either keep the deceased person in our walk-in coolroom until the day of the funeral (family are welcome to come and spend time with them in our lounge), or to leave the person in their own home with a nifty and simple method of using icepacks to keep the body cool.

-Flowers: Currently we do not have a supplier of organic flowers, but please let us know if you happen to know of one.
+Flowers: We use a local florist (fairyflowers.co.nz).
 Many families put their own floral arrangement together using flowers and native foliage from their own gardens, and some have also invited guests to bring a posy to the funeral.